eastandwestwind/notes/_posts/2015-09-28-15-rmergemultiple.md

 ---
-title: R- Data Munging Part 2
+title: Data Munging Part 2
 ---

 Use the reduce function to merge together multiple files.